opulencephp/docs/views.md

 echo $compiler->compile($template); // "Hello, Administrator"
 ```

-> **Note:** PHP code is compiled first, followed by tags.
-Therefore, you cannot use tags inside PHP.
-However, it's possible to use the output of PHP code inside tags in your template.
-Also, it's recommended to keep as much business logic out of the templates as you can.
+> **Note:** It's recommended to keep as much business logic out of the templates as you can.
 In other words, utilize PHP in the template to simplify things like lists or basic if/else statements or loops.
 Perform the bulk of the logic in the application code, and inject data into the template when necessary.

 <h2 id="functions">Functions</h2>
 RDev supports using PHP functions in tags: